breakthatbass/misc./libs/README.md

-# libs
+# libs docs
-This is a collection of libraries and functions that I have built and used over time.
-I have more than what's here and I plan to add them as I have time.
+A collection of C libraries I've made over time.
+All have tests passing except `converter`.

-Run tests:
+## Run tests:
 'cd tests && ./runtests`
 #
 ### Table of Contents: